Disclosure and Agreement for Certificates of Deposit

 J. Legal Process against Account

-If any legal action (“legal process”) such as an attachment, garnishment, levy or other state or federal legal process is brought against your account, we may refuse to permit (or may limit) withdrawals or transfers from your account until the legal process is satisfied or dismissed.
-If we receive any document that purports to be legal process issued out of any court or governmental agency, you authorize us to accept and comply with it, no matter how we received it.
-You direct us not to contest on your behalf any such legal process and to take action to comply with such process as we determine to be appropriate in the circumstances without liability to you, even if the legal process purports to affect the interest of only one owner of a joint account and even if any funds we may be required to pay out leaves insufficient funds to pay a check you have written.
-Any garnishment or other levy against your account is subject to our right of setoff and security interest.
-You agree that because we have financial centers or offices in numerous jurisdictions and states other than where your account was opened, if we are served with any process as referenced above in any jurisdiction or state, we may recognize and honor such service of process.
+If any legal action (“legal process”) such as an attachment, garnishment, levy or other state or federal legal process is brought against your account, we may limit or prohibit withdrawals or transfers from your account, or otherwise restrict the use of your account, until the legal process is satisfied or dismissed.
+You acknowledge that we have offices in more than one state, including in states other than where your account was opened and agree that we may waive service of process and accept and comply with any legal process we believe to be valid, no matter how we receive it.
+You further agree that we may take action to comply with valid legal process as we determine to be appropriate in the circumstances without liability to you, even if the legal process purports to affect the interest of only one owner of a joint account and even if any funds we may be required to hold or pay out leaves insufficient funds to pay a check you have written or other authorized debit.
+If you believe all or a portion of your funds are exempt from legal process, or otherwise should not be subject to legal process, you agree that it is your responsibility to assert any exemption, claim or defense to the legal process against the appropriate party, and you agree that we have no obligation to do so, unless specifically required by law.
+Any attachment, garnishment or other levy against your account is subject to our right of setoff and security interest.

 (back to top)